Asia's soaring gas demand opens window for new LNG projects

 NUSA DUA, Indonesia/SINGAPORE (Reuters) - Soaring gas demand from China, India and Southeast Asia is sucking up an LNG supply glut previously expected to last for years, opening opportunity for new production from East Africa to North America that had been deemed part of the overhang.

-The market is expected to remain relatively tight for the remainder of 2018, with China’s gas program continuing and delays at several export projects.
+The market is expected to remain relatively tight for the remainder of 2018, with China’s gas programme continuing and delays at several export projects.

 “The tight market is going to continue simply because demand is growing and expected projects have been delayed,” said Jun Nishizawa, senior vice president at the energy division of Japan’s Mitsubishi Corp‘s.